 You can learn more about the Equity, Diversity and Inclusion Requirements and Practices on the CRCP website.

-Other helpful ressources on the CRCP website include the 2019 Addendum to the 2006 Canadian Human Rights Settlement Agreement, the program’s representation statistics page, Population-Based Institutional Equity Targets 2021 to 2029 page and Requirements for Recruiting and Nominating Canada Research Chairs, including the requirements regarding using Canada Research Chair positions for emergency retention and Tier 1 third-term nominations.
+Other helpful ressources on the CRCP website include the 2019 Addendum to the 2006 Canadian Human Rights Settlement Agreement, as well as the program’s representation statistics page, Population-Based Institutional Equity Targets 2021 to 2029 page and Requirements for Recruiting and Nominating Canada Research Chairs page, including the requirements regarding using Canada Research Chair positions for emergency retention and Tier 1 third-term nominations.